tmokenc/tmokenc/README.md

 ### 🌍 Natural Languages
 I'm a Vietnamese guy living in Czech Republic
 - 🇻🇳 Vietnamese - native language
-- 🇬🇧 English - excellent reading and hearing skills, useable writting skills, my speaking skills is just enough for basic conversation
+- 🇬🇧 English - excellent reading and hearing skills, useable writting skills, my speaking skills is just enough for basic/daily conversations
-- 🇨🇿 Czech - I have completed the maturita 🎓 examination, but my Czech skills are fading slowly due to the amount of works using the Czech language, now it's only useable for a basic conversation
+- 🇨🇿 Czech - I have completed the maturita 🎓 examination, but my Czech skills are fading slowly due to the amount of works using the Czech language, now it's only useable for daily conversations

 ### 👨‍💻 Programming Languages
 - [Rust](https://www.rust-lang.org/) - I have been working with Rust for almost 4 years, [since rust 1.25](https://blog.rust-lang.org/2018/03/29/Rust-1.25.html), it's the language that I have the most confident with :muscle: